Casey in contention as Lowry hits ace

 The 2019 Open champion let out a roar of delight before bumping chests with playing partner Ian Poulter and then high-fiving fans on his way down the footpath round the lake.

+"I played the 17th hole twice [on Sunday] and did it in three shots, so it doesn't owe me anything," he added, referring to his birdie in round two.

-Lowry followed his perfect hole with a bogey on the 18th, but atoned for that with birdies on the first and second to end the day four off the lead on five under.
+Lowry followed his perfect hole with a bogey on the 18th, but atoned for that with birdies on the first and second to end the day alongside England's Tommy Fleetwood, four off the lead on five under.

 Lahiri, ranked 322 in the world, is that leader.
 He raced to the top of the leaderboard with five birdies in the opening nine holes of his third round and will come out on Monday morning with seven holes left to play.